LelandSindt/mavenJenkins/README.md

 # mavenJenkins
-playing with Mavent and Jenkins
+playing with Maven and Jenkins